Log in Cart

 When considering our health, we’re not likely to look at the world around us for a cause, especially to our relationships and how they affect us.
 However, our relationships are mirror images to our inner-world and have a lot to teach us.
 I once heard a quote by Jim Rohn I live by to this day, “You are the average of the five people you spend the most time with.”
-We all have the habit of being slightly chameleonish, and making an effort to surround ourselves with enlightened, uplifting, and REAL people is one of the best experiences we can have for enriching our lives.
+We all have the habit of being slightly chameleonish, and making an effort to friends_women_girls_eating_picsurround ourselves with enlightened, uplifting, and REAL people is one of the best experiences we can have for enriching our lives.

 Our food and biosphere are not the only things we have to watch out for when it comes to toxicity.
 There are plenty of ways your relationships can become just as toxic.
 Like processed food, some people leave us feeling sluggish, depressed, and worn down after spending time with them.
 And some of these people are in our own circles of family and friends!